AndroidIDEOfficial/androidide-tools/README.md

 ## Installing in AndroidIDE
 - Open the AndroidIDE terminal.
-- Start the installation process by executing : `idesetup`
+- Start the installation process by executing : `idesetup -c`
 - After you execute the command, it'll show a summary of the configuration.
 Type `y` to confirm the configuration and start the installation process.

 Once the installation is finished, the `ide-environment.properties` file will also be updated.
 If the file already exists, you'll be asked to confirm if you want to rewrite the properties file.